 Then there’s the feeling of deprivation.
 You can no longer eat some of the foods you once enjoyed, and this is never more apparent than when you’re face-to-face with that nostalgic pumpkin pie.

-Finding the willpower can be especially difficult for those who have no detectable symptoms of celiac disease, as one bite may not seem that harmful.
+Finding the willpower not to cheat can be especially difficult for those who have no detectable symptoms of celiac disease, as one bite may not seem that harmful.
 Likewise for children who are too young to understand the consequences of eating a wheat-based dinner roll, even if it’s just once.

 There’s no single formula for how to deal with these moments.
 Some reach for a safe, gluten-free option.
 Some recall memories of how bad they felt when they used to eat gluten, and how good they feel when they avoid it.
-Some eat before the party to reduce the risk of temptation.
+Some eat before the party to reduce the temptation to cheat.

 I prefer to focus on the incredible gluten-free foods that I can eat: homemade cranberry sauce, apricot and cheese dip, balsamic glazed figs. If the menu is short on gluten-free options, I offer to bring a dish that everyone can enjoy.
 Instead of stewing in frustration, I put my energy toward looking on the bright side, sharing my own delicious food, and enjoying time with my family.

 It’s hard enough to resist your own urges, but some relatives can add to the pressure.
 The media’s coverage of the gluten-free diet as a weight loss regimen hasn’t helped.
 You may find yourself confronted with a cookie pusher who thinks gluten-free means you should eat gluten-free, not that you must.
 Worse yet, another guest may set a bad example by claiming to be “sort of gluten-free”.